KTaraszkiewicz/ONP-calculator/README.md

 # ONP-calculator
 ## Academic project for subject: Algorytmy i struktury danych
+Stack and queue are implemented by me as a part of the task.
 ### Description of the task:

 Write an integer calculator.
 Use the postfix notation to handle precedence of operators, functions and parentheses.